-- To slow down the shutter speed, set max shutter to the highest possible value. - Reduce sharpness in the image.
+- To slow down the shutter speed, set max shutter to the highest possible value. - If possible, move the slider under Aperture toward Open. - Reduce sharpness in the image, under Video > Image > Appearance.

 Reduce motion blur in low-light conditions

 To reduce motion blur in low-light conditions, adjust one or more of the following settings in Video > Image > Exposure: